 This study established mono-specific allometric equations to predict the biomass of leaves, branches, trunks, roots, above-ground and below-ground biomass of Moringa oleifera in the Sudano-Sahelian zone as well as the High guinean savannahs of Cameroon.
-The three models opposite were tested: ln(B) = a + b\ln(D), ln(B) = a + b\ln(D), and ln(B) = a + b\ln(D) + c\ln(H).
+The three models opposite were tested: ln(B) = a + bln(D), ln(B) = a + bln(D) and ln(B) = a + bln(D) + cln(H).
 Tree biomass allocation varies between compartments and sites of M. oleifera.
-Tree height did not influence the model estimating overall branch biomass, biomass, branch biomass of high guinean savannahs as well as overall above-ground and below-ground biomass.
-On the other hand, its incorporation as a second explanatory variable improved the prediction performance of the biomass of the other compartments in their respective zones.
+The DBH as a single variable proved to be the best predictor of the global biomass of the branches, above-ground biomas of the HSGs and global as well as the below-ground biomass.
+However, the incorporation of height as a second predictor variable improved the performance of predicting the biomass of other compartments in their respective areas.
 Thus, the best models for the prediction of aboveground biomass of M. oleifera are -3.653-0.250lnD+5.119lnH (Sudano-Sahelian), -3.916 + 2.982lnD (High guinean savannahs), -2.340 + 2.117lnD (Global) and finally for the roots -6.426 + 2.182lnD.
 The results of this study provide a reliable and rapid contribution to the assessment of the biomass and carbon stock of M. oleifera in agroforestry systems under the ecological conditions of Cameroon.